 We strive to minimise our environmental impacts across the supply chain

-- Our most significant climate impacts derive from the indirect emissions of our supply chain.
-To reduce GHG emissions, we cooperate with suppliers to reduce our common climate footprint.
+- To reduce GHG emissions, we cooperate with suppliers to reduce our common climate and environmental footprint.

 - Safeguarding biodiversity protects wildlife populations and supports adaptation to climate change.
-By 2023, all wood fibre in paper qualities used by Sanoma originates from sustainable certified sources.
+By end of 2023, our aim is that all wood fibre in paper qualities used by Sanoma originates from sustainable certified sources.

 - Sanoma owns two printing plants in Finland.
 Our printing facilities use the ISO 14001 environmental management system.
 We monitor the use of paper and minimise the use of printing plates, ink, wetting water additive and water, as well as energy use and greenhouse gas emissions.
 For example, electricity used is 100% carbon neutral and all waste is reused or recycled.